Family business disputes: We enable our client to keep the family farm after his previous solicitor told him he didn’t have a valid legal claim.

 Family business disputes

 Our solicitors are often asked to advise on family business disputes.
-These often involve broken promises, usually promises made by the owner of the family business to their children who are working in the business.
+These frequently involve broken promises, usually promises made by the owner of the family business to their children who are working in the business.

 A classic example of this type of dispute involves family farms.
 It is common for parents to want the family tradition of farming to continue, but face problems because only one of their children is interested in farming or the farm is not of sufficient size to divide among all their children without making the business unviable.
 This can often be fertile ground for family business disputes to arise.